 North Carolina Board of Cosmetology License Information

-Find North Carolina beauty schools that can help you obtain a license from the North Carolina Board of Cosmetology in nail technology, cosmetology, esthetics and other programs in NC.
+Find North Carolina beauty schools that can help you obtain a license from the North Carolina Board of Cosmetic Arts Examiners in nail technology, barbering, cosmetology, esthetics and other programs.

 - COSMETOLOGIST LICENSE: 1500 Hours

 - NAIL TECHNICIAN LICENSE: 300 Hours

 - COSMETOLOGY INSTRUCTOR LICENSE: License + 800 Hours or 5 Years of Experience